 Other Financial Assistance Programs Available

 Now that you know about the Medicare benefits available to help pay for a wheelchair, what other options exist?
-There are a few other programs available that might help you pay for the cost of your wheelchair.
+A few other programs are available that might help you pay for the cost of your wheelchair.

 Medicare Supplement Plan (Medigap)